googlemaps/js-api-loader/README.md

 This library is not a Google Maps Platform Core Service.
-Therefore, the Google Maps Platform Terms of Service (e.g. Technical Support Services, Service Level Agreements, and Deprecation Policy) don’t apply to the code in this library.
+Therefore, the Google Maps Platform Terms of Service (e.g. Technical Support Services, Service Level Agreements, and Deprecation Policy) do not apply to the code in this library.

 ### European Economic Area (EEA) developers